AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 ```

 **Rules:**
-- At least 1 field must be specified
+- At least 1 field must be specified.
-- Indices must be positive integers within the current list size (e.g. if 5 companies shown, use indices 1-5 only)
+- Indices must be positive integers within the current list size (e.g. if 5 companies shown, use indices 1-5 only).
-- Duplicate indices are not allowed (e.g. `edit 1,1,2` or `edit 1,3,2-4` will throw an error)
+- Duplicate indices are not allowed (e.g. `edit 1,1,2` or `edit 1,3,2-4` will throw an error).
-- Space between indices are not allowed (e.g. `edit 3555`, not `edit 3 555`)
+- Space between indices are not allowed (e.g. `edit 3555`, not `edit 3 555`).
-- Maximum of 10,000 companies can be edited in a single batch operation (e.g. ranges like `1-10001` will be rejected) [See FAQ for rationale](#batch-limit-faq)
+- Maximum of 10,000 companies can be edited in a single batch operation (e.g. ranges like `1-10001` will be rejected) [See FAQ for rationale](#batch-limit-faq).
-- Single editing: All fields allowed
+- Single editing: All fields allowed.
-- Batch editing: All fields allowed except Name (prevents creating duplicate company names)
+- Batch editing: All fields allowed except Name (prevents creating duplicate company names).
 - Tags provided during add or edit are coerced to lowercase and stored in lowercase.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**